 Malls abound, an energised nightlife beckons and with such a large community of foreigners, there always seems to be something exciting happening.

 That said, for others with less lucrative salaries or for those who no longer value the pull of the spend, it's necessary to be a little more inventive when it comes to living the good life.
 This is especially true in summer, when the oppressive heat eliminates any opportunity for outdoor fun.

 There is no doubt that the shopping in Abu Dhabi is excellent.
 Plenty of souks (markets), malls and airport duty-free shops exist in and around the city.

 Shopping malls open around 10am most days, and close late, even past midnight in some cases.
 In Abu Dhabi alone, there are more than 10 separate malls or centres, each with familiar Western outlets and cinemas.
-The two largest are Marina and Abu Dhabi malls.
+The two largest are Marina Mall and Abu Dhabi Mall.
 The famous Abu Dhabi Shopping Festival, held in March each year, offers amazing bargains and shopping prizes that lure visitors from all over the world.

 Nightlife in Abu Dhabi

 The nightlife in Abu Dhabi is surprisingly lively, even if the city claims a reputation for being more 'family friendly' than neighbouring Dubai.
 As most expats will quickly realise, there are two centres of the Abu Dhabi social scene: malls and hotels.
 Malls are places to see and be seen, to go to the cinema, or to shop.
 Hotels have everything else, and all under one roof: happy hour, dinner, drinks and nightclubs.